Mine subsidence is deformation and/or displacement of the ground and any surface or subsurface features caused by underground coal mining operations.

 - Coal mining operations require development consent under the Environmental Planning and Assessment Act 1979.
 The environmental impacts of subsidence from these operations are assessed and approved under the Part 4 state significant development process.
 The views of the community and other government agencies are taken into account during the assessment process.

-- Modern development consents are subject to conditions requiring submission to and approval by the Department of Planning, Industry and Environment (DPIE) of an extraction plan which describes how subsidence impacts will be managed to meet the requirements of the development consent.
+- Modern development consents are subject to conditions requiring submission to, and approval by, the Department of Planning and Environment (DPE) of an extraction plan which describes how subsidence impacts will be managed to meet the requirements of the development consent.

-- The extraction plan is assessed by relevant agencies who provide advice to the DPIE as to the adequacy of the plan.
+- The extraction plan is assessed by relevant agencies who provide advice to the DPE as to the adequacy of the plan.

-- Extraction plans approved by DPIE must then be implemented by the proponent as a requirement of both the development consent and mining lease.
+- Extraction plans approved by DPE must then be implemented by the proponent as a requirement of both the development consent and mining lease.

 One plan, joint regulators